Coleman Health Services

 - Child or youth’s managed care organization

 What Happens After Your CANS Assessment?

 Following a CANS assessment, eligible children and youth are enrolled in OhioRISE effective the date their assessment is submitted.

 In urgent cases, enrollment into OhioRISE will be:

 The date of admission for an inpatient hospital stay for a mental illness or substance use disorder.

 Enrollment for OhioRISE is mandatory for children and youth who are eligible.
 Parents or guardians will receive a notice of denial if their child or youth is not eligible.
-If a parent or guardian does not want their eligible child or youth enrolled in the program, they can submit a disenrollment request to the Ohio Department of Medicare.
+If a parent or guardian does not want their eligible child or youth enrolled in the program, they can submit a disenrollment request to the Ohio Department of Medicaid.

 What Does OhioRISE Cover?